 - Counseling interviews: This may be held to find out what has been troubling the workers and why someone has not been working.

 - Disciplinary interviews: Disciplinary interviews are occurring when an employee has been accused of breaching the organization’s rules and procedures.

 - Stress interviews: It is designed to place the interviewee in a stress situation in order to observe the interviewee’s reaction.

 - Public interviews: These include political parties’ radio-television and newspaper.

 - Informal or conversational interview: In the conversational interview, no predetermined questions are asked, in order to remain as open and adaptable a possible to the interviewee’s nature and priorities; during the interview the interviewer “goes with the flow”.

 - General interview guide approach: The guide approach is intended to ensure that the same general areas of information are collected from each interviewee this provides more focus than the conversational approach but still allows a degree of freedom and adaptability in getting the information from the interviewee.

 - Closed or fixed-response interview: It is an interview where all interviewers ask the same questions and asked to choose answers from among the same set of alternatives.
-This formal is useful for those not practiced in interviewing.
+This format is useful for those not practiced in interviewing.